Permaculture Design Certificate (PDC) with David Holmgren

 Costs

-Will be published in the detailed brochure and will list early bird discounts & standard prices.
+Costs are listed in the brochure (PDF) linked at the top of this page and list early bird discounts as well as standard prices.

 If you need to establish a payment plan to pay the course fee by installments over the period leading up to the PDC, please contact us.
 We are happy to facilitate this, but we ask you to set up this plan prior to the course, so that the full fee is paid by the time the PDC commences.